About the National Shipbuilding Strategy

 Eliminating cycles of boom and bust

 From the mid-1990s to 2010, Canada’s shipbuilding industry had slowed down significantly.
 There had not been any substantial new orders to construct vessels for many years.
-Compared to other countries, Canada’s shipyards were outdated and did not have easy access to equipment, supply lines and skilled workers.
+Compared to other countries, Canada’s shipyards were outdated and there was no easy access to equipment, supply lines and skilled workers.
 It was time for a new approach.

 In 2010, the government made the decision to support Canada’s marine industry and build vessels here in Canada.
 This approach, called the National Shipbuilding Strategy, is developing a sustainable, long-term shipbuilding plan that benefits Canadians and the Canadian marine industry.
 Through the strategy, we are revitalizing Canadian shipyards and constructing vessels for the Navy and Coast Guard here in Canada.